ndm13/aid-embed-fix/readme.md

 Note that when changing environments, you will likely need different Firebase credentials (ITK and Token) as each instance authenticates as a separate app.
 Each environment also uses a separate GraphQL endpoint.

+When the server launches, it will print the interface and port on which it's listening.
+Query `/healthcheck` to get stats!

 ## Technical Details
 There are two core components to the project: the [AI Dungeon API](/AIDungeonAPI.ts) and an [Oak middleware webserver](/server.ts) (plus a global [config file](/config.ts) to tie it all together).